DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Constriction
 "Strength suffocates as it protects."
 - All enemies gain 1 Resistance.
-- Reduce enemy Cast Speed by 2 this turn.
+- Reduce enemy Cast Speed to 0 this turn.

 Cost:
-- 3 Earth Mana
+- 2 Earth Mana